lngphgthao/IT007.P17-custom-shell-interface/README.md

     *   Type commands and press Enter to execute them.
     *   Use `cd` to change directories.
     *   Type `exit` to quit the shell.
-    *   To run a program in the background, append `&` to the command.

 ## Implementation Details